Can’t Open USB Flash Drive in Windows 7/8/10/11

 Case 1.
 USB Drive Becomes RAW

-As we know, if your USB drive becomes RAW, you cannot open this drive in File Explorer.
-You will receive the error "You need to format the disk in drive X before you can use it.
-Do you want to format it?" while connecting USB drive to PC, as shown below.
+If your USB drive becomes RAW, you cannot open this drive in File Explorer.
+You may receive the error message “You need to format the disk in drive X before you can use it.
+Do you want to format it?” after connecting the USB drive to your PC, as shown below.

 Case 2.
 The Parameter Is Incorrect

-Sometimes, users cannot open USB drive in Windows 10 because they receive the following error message: The parameter is incorrect.
+Sometimes, you cannot open USB drive in Windows 10 because you receive the following error message: The parameter is incorrect.

-Set Volume label and File system and check the option Perform a quick format.
-Then click OK button.
+Step 3.
+Set up volume label and file system, and check the option of Perform a quick format.
+Then click the OK button.

-Click OK button when you see the following warning message and the formatting will be done quickly.
+Step 4.
+Click the OK button when you see the format warning message and the formatting will be done quickly.

-② Run chkdsk to fix the can’t open USB drive in Windows 10 issue
+2. Run CHKDSK to fix can’t open USB drive in Windows 10

-Press Windows + R on your keyboard to open Run window.
+Step 1.
+Press Windows + R key combinations on your keyboard to open the Run window.

-Type cmd or cmd.exe and press Enter or click/tap OK.
+Step 2.
+Type cmd in the text box and press Enter or click/tap OK.

-Type command line chkdsk /f /r drive letter: and hit Enter key.
-(Here, I type chkdsk /f /r f: because my USB drive's letter is F.)
+Step 3.
+Type the command line “chkdsk /f /r drive letter:” and hit the Enter key (Here, I type chkdsk /f /r X: because the drive letter of my USB disk is X.)

-Note: If bad sectors are found on the drive during the process, chkdsk will try to repair them.
-In that case, data stored on bad sectors will be lost.
-Therefore, you had better try using MiniTool Power Data Recovery to recover lost data in advance.
+Note: If bad sectors are found on the drive during the process, CHKDSK will try to repair them.
+In that case, data stored in bad sectors will be lost.

 Case 3.
 Data Error (Cyclic Redundancy Check)

-You have probably heard of the data error (cyclic redundancy check)!
-Maybe, you have encountered the CRC error.
-In general, “drive is not accessible, data error (cyclic redundancy check)” is basically an error checking technique which is used for data verification.
-Now, what should you do if you cannot open USB drive in Windows 7/8/10 because of the CRC error?
+You probably heard of or encountered the data error (cyclic redundancy check)!
+In general, “drive is not accessible, data error (cyclic redundancy check)” is an error-checking technique that is used for data verification.
+What should you do if you cannot open the USB drive in Windows 7/8/10/11 because of the CRC error?

-- Click “Automatically fix the file system errors” to do a basic check and automatically repair problems with file and folders, and then click Start.
+Step 3.
+Click “Automatically fix the file system errors” to do a basic check and automatically repair problems with files and folders, and then click Start.

-Alternatively, you can try using CMD to remove the CRC error to access your USB drive in Windows.
+Alternatively, you can try running the CHKDSK or SFC command lines to remove the CRC error to access your USB drive in Windows.

-Now, it's your time to fix your USB cannot be opened in Windows issue.
-If you have any questions, please feel free to contact us via [email protected].
-If you have any good solution to fix USB drive detected but not accessible, please share your answers in the comment section below.
+Now, you should know how to fix the USB cannot be opened in Windows issue.
+If you have any questions or suggestions, please feel free to contact us via [email protected].
+If you have any other good solutions to fix the USB drive detected but not accessible problem, please share your answers in the comment section below.
 Thanks in advance.